puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ## Get started

-The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does—through the site. abstraction layer.
-While exploring and manipulating resources through Puppet's command line tools are useful, the real value of the resource abstraction layer is to provide a single common language for your Puppet server to manage all the systems in your infrastructure.
+The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does — through the resource abstraction layer.
+While exploring and manipulating resources through Puppet's command line tools is useful, the real value of the resource abstraction layer is to provide a single common language for your Puppet server to manage all the systems in your infrastructure.